Laura Osgood - Artistic Director and Owner,

 Tara holds certifications with the National Federation of High School Cheerleaders, the MIAA and the MSAA for coaching instruction and safety.
 She was also a certified Massachusetts tournament line and penalty judge for over 6 years.
 Tara has a teaching certificate in early education and has always worked full time in the childcare field until opening her home daycare when becoming a mom to her own little cheerleader and dancer!
 Tara also began growing her other passion of photography 2010 and opened her full time studio in 2014.
 She is super excited about working with young athletes again!

-Kristin Wagner – Contemporary, Ballet, Lyrical and Young Dancer Classes
+Kristin Wagner – Contemporary and Conditioning

 Brittney Bythrow – Tap, Jazz, Lyrical and Young Dancer Classes